Blood Orange Chess Pie

 - Zest one of the blood oranges and place the zest in a small bowl.
 Juice the oranges, measuring out 2/3 of a cup of juice.

-- Add the orange zest and juice to the flour mixture and mix well.
+- Add the orange zest and juice to the cornstarch mixture and mix well.
 Add in the melted butter and eggs and whisk until combined.

 - Remove the pie crust from the refrigerator and pour the orange filling into it.
 Place in the oven and bake for 45-50 minutes or until the top is golden brown.
 About halfway through baking add a pie crust shield to protect the crust from burning.